tushardashpute/pod-security-policy/README.md

 <img width="1525" alt="image" src="https://user-images.githubusercontent.com/74225291/197381674-9340072c-7763-4c9c-adab-021db1e35c9f.png">

 If you apply this one, it would work, because in this image it runs as user ID 2000.

+We can take another example, where pod is tring to escalate permissions to privileged user.